AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - 40cm of 30 AWG Kynar wire: https://a.co/d/ix2YHia

 ## Digikey part list
-For the ordering convenience, below is the part list from Digkey for one build: https://www.digikey.com/en/mylists/list/1DR9PWCRAR
+For the ordering convenience, below is the part list from Digkey for one build.
+List contains the vast majority of parts that can be sourced from Digikey except for some minor parts, like pin headers. https://www.digikey.com/en/mylists/list/1DR9PWCRAR

 ## Approximate cost estimate